ykessler/snappconfig/README.md

 Just add __ file to your app.

 ### Hold up- what about Heroku?

+Git-ignored configuration files become problematic when working with Heroku.
+It’s bad practice to commit config files to source control, but Heroku is a read-only file system so if you’re not using Git you’re out of luck.

 Heroku's file system is readonly, so unless a file is checked in through git you can't add it on your own.
 "But I thought you said config files in[to] source control was a bad idea."
 I did- glad you're paying attention.
 But don't worry, Snappconfig's got you covered- just run the custom rake task: